RamezFahmy/Mid-Project-Global-Sales-Transactions-Analysis/README.md

-# Mid-Project: Online Retail Analysis
+# Mid-Project: Global Sales Transactions Analysis

 This repository contains the mid-project analysis for online retail transactions.